 Welcome to my website!
-I am a researcher at the University of Zurich at the chair of Quantitative Methods of Intervention and Evaluation, currently on leave and a visiting Professor at Goethe University Frankfurt, where I teach econometrics.
-I studied Mathematics with a major in computational statistics at Heidelberg University and obtained my PhD in Economics from the Graduate School for Economics, Finance and Management (GSEFM) at Goethe University Frankfurt.
+I am a Junior Professor (non-tenure) of Economics at Heidelberg University.
+I studied Mathematics with a major in computational statistics and obtained my PhD in Economics from the Graduate School for Economics, Finance and Management (GSEFM) at Goethe University Frankfurt.
+I completed my postdoctoral research at the Universities of Zurich and Basel.

 I work on uncertainty quantification in forecasting, surveys, experiments, health, and economic modeling.
 My work lies at the crossroads between decision science, computational statistics, and economics.